7 self-care tips for photographers

 Getting consistent sleep forms the foundation for a solid daily schedule, so avoid the temptation to cram or stay up late before a big shoot or project.

 “One of the most effective ways photographers can care for themselves in stressful times is by utilizing what we call prevention,” Elle Bernfeld, a therapist for creative professionals, shares.
 “That means learning to identify your needs, triggers, weaknesses, and strengths.
-For instance, many people don’t do well with lack of sleep.
+For instance, many don’t do well with lack of sleep.

 “For some, that might be a trigger for more stress and make them more vulnerable to other symptoms.
 Knowing this means you can plan better for it.
 It means prioritizing a break (no matter how small).
 It means making sure you have ample time to rest on the weekend (or alternatively, ample social time).
-Either way, it comes down to planning ahead as much as possible.”
+Either way, it comes to planning ahead as much as possible.”

 Create boundaries